Sipaa-Projects/soapine/README.md

 ### Supported filesystems
 * FAT12/16/32
 * ISO9660 (CDs/DVDs)

-If your filesystem isn't listed here, please read [the philosophy](PHILOSOPHY.md) first, especially before opening issues or pull requests related to this.

 ### Minimum system requirements
 For 32-bit x86 systems, support is only ensured starting with those with